Fitch Poole

 Fitch Poole (1803–1873), also known as Fitch Poole Jr. or Fitch Poole Junior, was an American journalist, humorist, and politician.

 Biography

-Poole Jr. was born on June 13, 1803, in Salem, Massachusetts (renamed Peabody after 1868), and was the son of Fitch Poole and Elizabeth Poole (Cutler).
+Poole Jr. was born on June 13, 1803, in Salem, Massachusetts (in an area that became Peabody after 1868), and was the son of Fitch Poole and Elizabeth Poole (Cutler).
 He was named after his father.
 Poole Jr. also had three other siblings, and one nephew.

 Poole Jr. was the editor of the Danvers-based newspaper titled Wizard.
 He held this position for about nineteen years.